MarvellEmbeddedProcessors/dao/doc/guides/tools/card_mgr.rst

    resources are properly released.
 No commands can be run on the card after this command is executed.
 Card reboot is required to reinitialize the card.

+* ``card_soft_reset``

+   This command performs a soft reset of the DAO card.
+It resets the card without requiring a full reboot, enabling faster recovery from certain error conditions or in scenarios where a reset is needed to apply configuration changes.
+During the operation, the card goes through a reset sequence and returns to a ready state without altering the boot source.
+Before issuing this command, host-side traffic must be stopped and the card must already have been initialized with ``card_init``.
+After a successful soft reset, the card returns to a runtime state equivalent to the state immediately following ``card_init``; however, this does not require rerunning ``card_init`` afterward.

 .. _diagnostics:

 Diagnostics